Become a True Blue Ambassador

 - Actively participate in planning and implementing all aspects of work in Undergraduate Admissions and Orientation

 - Welcome new students and their families to Orientation and facilitate check in and registration

-- Live on campus in a residence hall during the 2014 Orientation season (May 13th – June 28th)
+- Live on campus in a residence hall during the Orientation season (second week of May through the last week of June)

-- Serve as the Orientation Leader to a group of incoming students
+- Serve as a leader to a group of incoming students

 - Conduct campus tours

 - Participate in preparation, rehearsal, and presentation of True Life: I’m A Lumberjack, a social issues production designed to inform and educate students and their families about social and transitional issues

 - Professionally and accurately represent faculty, staff, and administrators through this position

 - Participate in Sibling Track, Parent Track, Transfer Track and Office Track during Orientation sessions